alien4cloud/alien4cloud.github.io/documentation/getting_started/lamp_stack_blockstorage.markdown

 weight: 200
 ---

-This component represents a storage space / a volume.
+This component represents a storage space / volume.
 This volume __has to be__ *attached* to a compute to be used.

 For more details about this custom component : [BlockStorage](../cloudify2_driver/blockstorage.html)